System Management - Office

 Employees who have scheduled meetings in conference, classroom, or auditorium space on days when business operations are interrupted by inclement weather are responsible for notifying participants traveling from outside the greater Little Rock area.

-The Director of Physical Plant will notify outside businesses or organizations that have reserved classroom or auditorium space.
+The Director of Facilities Management will notify outside businesses or organizations that have reserved classroom or auditorium space.

 Extension personnel located at other locations should follow the inclement weather policy of their location, e.g., employees on the UAF campus.
 In special circumstances, such as an office building being closed by order of the County Judge, Extension Administration will determine if adjustments to office hours are needed and will communicate that to the affected individuals.